Skip to content

 query_transits

 Compute Vedic transits over your natal chart — either a single-date snapshot or a range of ingress events.
 Mode `snapshot` (default) returns positions + active dasha + Sade Sati at one date.
 Mode `ingress_events` returns chronological sign-change events over [start_date, end_date].
 Ask this tool when the user wants to know: · 'Where are the planets transiting today?' · 'When does Saturn next change signs?' · 'Am I in Sade Sati right now?' · 'What major ingresses are coming in the next 5 years?'
 Returns (snapshot mode): · headline: planet-of-interest summary + sade sati state + active dasha · facts.transit_date — local + UTC · facts.sade_sati — phase + previous/next windows · facts.planets_now — dict keyed by graha · facts.active_dasha — Vimshottari at this JD · facts.notable_aspects — top drishti aspects to natal planets Returns (ingress_events mode): · headline: count of major events in range · facts.range, facts.summary, facts.events — chronological list with planet, from/to sign, your house Use `include=detail` for the full transit artifact (sub-divisional positions, all aspects, panchanga in snapshot mode; per-event classical themes in ingress mode).
-Tier: Standard · Typical default response: 4 KB (snapshot) / 8 KB (ingress, 5y range).
+Tier: All · Typical default response: 4 KB (snapshot) / 8 KB (ingress, 5y range).

 Input